Contents - Index

 The values can either be cleared or set, depending on the radio button setting.
 Clearing the table in this manner is not really needed since the Cut command in the Edit menu will provide the same capability.

 The value to be placed in the first row of the selected row range must be specified in the First Value field.
 Beneath this field is a second field in which the last value in the range (assuming a linear variation), the increment, a multiplier, or the last value in the range (assuming a logarithmic variation) can be specified, depending on the selection shown in the drop-down control.
 If Increment is selected, the value of successive rows in the table are determined by adding the value in the increment field to the previous value.
 Similarly, if Multiplier is selected, successive values are determined by multiplying the previous value by the value indicated in the field.
 If Last (linear) or Last (log) is selected, the increment or multiplier will be chosen such that the last row is assigned the value that is provided in the box.
-The Professional version will accept EES variables that have been previously set to fixed values in place of numerical values for the First Value and Increment/Last Value fields.
-For example, variable L has been set to 5 in the Equations window and so it can be used in place of a number in the example shown in the figure.
+Only Increment is provided for Date and DateTime variables or Time variables.
+The Professional license will accept EES variables that have been previously set to fixed values in place of numerical values for the First Value and Increment/Last Value fields.
+For example, variable Last has been set to 55 in the Equations window and so it can be used in place of a number in the example shown in the figure.
 The field will not accept a variable if its value has not yet been determined.

 In some situations, it is necessary to fill a table with a pattern of some type.
 For example, you may wish to enter 1, 2, 3, 4, and 5 in the first 5 rows of the column and then repeat these values in the next five rows and so on down the table.
 Alternatively, you may wish to enter 1, 1, 1, 1, 1 in the first 5 rows followed by 2, 2, 2, 2, 2 in the next five rows and so on.
 The capability to enter patterns of this type is provided with the controls that are above the OK and Cancel buttons.
 Click the check box to enable the controls.
 Select Repeat Pattern every to enter a repeating pattern of the form 1, 2, 3, 4, 5.
 Select Apply Pattern Every to enter a sequence such as 1, 1, 1, 1, 1, 2, 2, 2, 2, 2, etc. The pattern is specified by the first value and the last value / increment / multiplier.
 The pattern repeats every N rows where N is the value you provide.
 The pattern is applied to rows indicated with the First Row and Last Row controls.